 2. Soft skills such as critical thinking and communication, which can make the difference in getting and keeping a job.

 3. Character strengths such as perseverance and responsibility, that help youth do well in high school, college, and their careers.

 The bike shop serves as a vibrant community hub where kids can hang out with positive role models, while helping to eliminate idle time, which can sometimes lead to destructive behavior.

-Gearing Up is a partnership program that works directly with local elementary and middle schools to provide hands-on learning experiences for students at one of Bearings' program locations.
-Bearings' staff coach the students through a mechanical curriculum, building positive developmental relationships and using authentic experiences to teach responsibility, perseverance, self-management, communication, and critical thinking.
-Through the use of evaluation (surveys, recorded observations, and performance assessments), Bearings' is able to track students' growth in skill development and to share findings with schools and partners.
+Bearings' staff members coach the students through the bike shop’s mechanical curriculum, building positive developmental relationships and, through the use of evaluation tools, track students' growth in skill development and to share findings with schools and partners.

 Feedback from teachers and caregivers has been extremely positive, reporting that their teams see behavioral changes in the classroom as a result of participation in the program.
 In the shop, Bearings staff observes the biggest areas of growth in improved recovery times after a student gets frustrated and disengages with the work at hand; improved communication skills; and improved attitudes towards school.

 The program currently serves four schools in Atlanta Public Schools in partnership with Purpose Built Schools Atlanta and Focused Community Strategies.